|

 She played professionally for twenty-five years.

-a standard poodle, and Bruno, our rescued Swiss mountain mix,
+staff: Cleo, a Standard Poodle and Bruno, our rescued Swiss

 |